lb3361/gigatron-lcc/README.md

      compiler or the runtime, and therefore are not safe to use from C programs.

-   * Since the DEV7 rom offers a true 16 bits stack pointer, GLCC2
+   * Since the DEV7 rom offers a true 16 bits stack pointer, GLCC-2.0
-     makes SP equal to vSP, allowing the use of efficient opcodes such as LDLW and STLW to access non-register local variables.
+     makes `SP` equal to `vSP`, allowing the use of efficient opcodes to access non-register local variables.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the